 The day where everything seems to go pear-shaped and there is one crisis after another.

 These are the days we miss deadlines, the project budget is shot to hell, someone (perhaps even you) makes a colossal mistake or we are sabotaged by our boss or a co-worker.

-Here are my top tips for relaxing after a stressful day at work.
+Here are my top tips on how to unwind after a stressful day at work.

-Depending on whether you are a highly introverted or extroverted person the way you relax and recharge will vary, so bear that in mind when you are reading through the list.
+Depending on whether you are an introverted or extroverted person the way you relax and recharge will vary, so bear that in mind when you are reading through the list.

 Turn off the technology

 This is a must.
 You can’t unwind if you have emails arriving on your phone every 2 mins.

 Turn off the phones, laptops, tablets – you name it – turn it off.

 Contrary to popular belief, the world will not end if you take some time out.